Trench planting for tall tomatoes

-If your potted tomato plants have grown very tall and leggy, you may want to try trench planting when you plant them in your garden.
+If your tomato plant starts are over 18 inches tall, you may want to try "trench planting" when you plant them in your garden.

-Tomato plant stems should be buried in the soil at planting time to help them develop adventitious roots (roots that originate from the buried stem).
+A portion of the tomato plant stem should be buried in the soil at planting time to help it develop adventitious roots (roots that originate from the buried stem).
 This will encourage a bigger and broader root system that will help the plant support a heavy load of tomato sauce.

 One solution is to plant tall, leggy plants horizontally in a trench.
-This keeps the roots up in the warmer zone of soil while allowing the buried stem to produce more roots.
+This keeps the roots up in the warmer zone of soil while allowing the buried stem to produce plenty of adventitious roots.

 1. Dig a horizontal trench rather than a hole for each plant.
 The trench should be slightly deeper on the end where the root ball will go.

 5. Lay the plant on its side in the trench and use your hands to gently mold soil around the root system and stem.
 Bury the stem up to the top leaf cluster.
 The roots and buried part of stem should be covered by about 2-3 inches of soil.
-Firm the soil over the plant gently encouraging the stem of the top leaf cluster to bend so it's standing upright as much as possible.
+Firm the soil over the plant gently.
 Be sure not to press the soil too firmly around the stem where it comes out of the soil, or the stem may break.
+The top of the plant may be situated at a funny angle at this point, but after a day or two it will straighten itself out.

 1. It takes more time to plant tomatoes horizontally.
 This is an issue for me because I plant between 30 and 40 plants and I need to get it done in one day.